theCalcaholic/cinderella/README.md

 # Cinderella

-Just training data for a e-mail spam filter at the moment.
+Just training data for an e-mail spam filter at the moment.